Designing Staged Evaluation Workflows for LLMs: Integrating Domain Experts, Lay Users, and Model-Generated Evaluation Criteria: Findings

 \section{Findings}

-Our findings provide valuable insights relevant to our first research question (RQ1), which examines the similarities and differences of criteria set by domain experts, lay users, and an LLM.
-Our second question (RQ2) then compares the types of criteria as well as common themes and sub-themes across \textit{a priori} and \textit{a posteriori} stages.
-We have organized our analysis into key findings (KF), and we provide examples of the criteria developed in each group.
-We denote nutrition experts as NutExp, followed by a number indicating the participant (e.g., NutExp1 for Nutrition Expert 1).
-Similarly, we use PedExp for pedagogy experts (e.g., PedExp1 for Pedagogy Expert 1), NutUsr for lay users in nutrition (e.g., NutUsr1 for Nutrition User 1), and PedUsr for lay users in pedagogy (e.g., PedUsr1 for Pedagogy User 1).
+In this section, we present our findings for RQ1, which examines the similarities and differences of criteria created by domain experts, lay users, and LLMs, as well as for RQ2, which compares the types of criteria and themes across \textit{a priori} and \textit{a posteriori} phases.
+We have organized our analysis into key findings (KF).